apnadkarni/blt/doc/listview.rst

     item should appear to protrude.
 The default is "flat".

 *pathName* **style create** *styleName* ?\ *option* *value* ... ?
   Creates a new style named *styleName*.
-By default all list items use the same set of global widget configuration options to specify the item's the color, font, borderwidth, etc.  Styles contain sets of configuration options that you can apply to a list items (using the its **-style** option) to override their appearance.
+By default all list use the same set of global widget configuration options to specify the item's the color, font, borderwidth, etc.  Styles contain sets of configuration options that you can apply to a items (using the its **-style** option) to override their appearance.
 More than one item can use the same style. *StyleName* can not already exist.
 If one or more *option*-*value* pairs are specified, they specify options valid for the **style configure** operation.
 The name of the style is returned.